robbert-vdh/yabridge/README.md

 recommended) or to `~/.local/bin` and make sure that the directory is in your `PATH` environment variable.

+## Runtime dependencies

+Some VST plugins might require you to manually install some dependencies.
+The most common of these are listed below:

+- **Serum** requires you to disable `d2d1.dll` in `winecfg` and to install `gdiplus` through `winetricks`.

 ## Building

 To compile yabridge, you'll need [Meson](https://mesonbuild.com/index.html) and